 Transmission/Communication Medium or Channel:

-• The transmission medium is the physical path/connection between transmitting and receiving devices in a data transmission system.
+• The transmission medium is the physical path/connection between transmitting and receiving devices in a data transmission system of a computer network.

-• Transmission media is one of the major components of a communication system.
+• Transmission media is one of the major components of a communication system/computer network.

-• The characteristics and quality of a data transmission are determined both by the characteristics of the medium and the characteristics of the signal transmits.
+• The characteristics and quality of a data transmission are determined both by the characteristics of the medium and the characteristics of the signal transmitted.

 Classification of Transmission Medium